JGCoder/Blender-Plan/README.md

 # Blender-Plan
-plans to download for Blender meetup
+Architectural plans to download for Blender demo